 According to the Bureau of Labor Statistics (BLS), people in jobs related to this field, including paralegals, court reporters, and arbitrators, earn above-average salaries.
 The BLS also projects that as many as 116,200 new jobs will be created in the field between 2016 and 2026, which equates to a growth rate that is slightly higher than the national average for all jobs.

 Choosing a Program

 DO I NEED PREVIOUS WORK EXPERIENCE TO GET IN?

 Most online master’s in legal studies programs do not require any previous work experience.
 Standardized tests like the LSAT and GRE are also not typically required.
 Generally, all you need is a bachelor’s degree and an interest in law.

 HOW DO I FIND THE RIGHT ONLINE PROGRAM FOR ME?

-The best online master’s degrees in legal studies will fit your schedule and prepare you for your desired career.
-To figure out what you need out a of a program, it’s important to ask yourself a few questions.
-Do you want a part-time program?
+The best online master’s degrees in legal studies fit your schedule and prepare you for your desired career.
+To figure out what you need from a program, ask yourself a few questions: Do you want a part-time program?
 What size school would you prefer?
 Have you already decided on a career path?
-Some schools only offer their program in a full-time format, and the career you desire might require a specific certification that is not commonly offered.
+Some schools only offer full-time programs, and your target career might require a specific, less common certification.

 WHAT ARE THE ADVANTAGES TO EARNING MY LEGAL STUDIES DEGREE ONLINE?

-Many students who want to add a master’s in legal studies to their resume are already working, and online education is the most flexible way to earn an advanced degree while remaining employed.
-Most programs have part-time options that will fit your schedule.
-Many schools also offer self-paced learning, which can drastically reduce the time it takes to earn your degree.
+Many students who want to earn a master’s in legal studies work full time, and an online education represents a flexible way to earn an advanced degree while maintaining their employment.
+Most programs feature part-time options to fit busy work schedules.
+Additionally, many schools offer self-paced learning, which can drastically reduce the amount of time it takes to earn a degree.